The Best Vanguard Funds for 401(k) Retirement Savers

 - Rank among the top 401(k) funds: #36

 We have long lauded Vanguard International Growth as a superstar for delivering above-average returns with below-average risk.
-But we're feeling a little cautious these days because a key manager is leaving in April 2022.
+But we're feeling a little cautious these days because a key manager left in April 2022.
 Another worry is the current war between Russia and Ukraine and how that might affect the European economy and the stock market.

-Investment firm Baillie Gifford is one of two subadvisers that run the fund, but it manages the biggest chunk (70%) of the assets.
+Investment firm Baillie Gifford is one of two subadvisers that run VWIGX, but it manages the biggest chunk (70%) of the assets.
 And James Anderson, a manager since 2003, is leaving.
-Comanager Thomas Coutts remains, however, and he's been in place since late 2016.
+Comanager Thomas Coutts remains, however, and he has been in place since late 2016.
 Lawrence Burns was named comanager in 2020.

-Managers from Schroders run the remaining 30%, and nothing is changing there.
-Simon Webber has been with the fund since late 2009, though he too, has a new comanager in James Gautrey, who joined in late 2020.
+Managers from Schroders run the remaining 30%.
+That won't change, and Simon Webber has been with the fund since late 2009, but he does have a new comanager in James Gautrey, who joined in late 2020.

 The two firms, both U.K.-based, have slightly different approaches to picking growth stocks; Vanguard chose them to complement each other.
 Baillie Gifford is willing to pay up for stocks with explosive growth.
 Schroders' ideal stock is underappreciated but growing fast.

 VWIGX has long been one of our favorite international stock funds.
-But we'll be watching it carefully over the next year or two.
-Fund manager changes can sometimes (but not always) result in some portfolio volatility as new managers settle in and make their mark.
+But we'll be watching it carefully over the next year or two, as the fund navigates a choppy international market environment.